 This is usually the way the teacher was taught fractions and they would either understand the abstract immediately or be left to flounder and merely encode a procedure, with very little meaning, to long term memory.
 When pupils in the second category become teachers, they end up teaching these concepts to their pupils in a similar manner to how they were originally taught by their teachers.
 The cycle continues.

 As professionals, we should be seeking out the opportunities available to us to improve our practice and break this cycle.
 You may wish to read our article on fraction games to make the process of teaching fractions more engaging and dynamic for your pupils.

-Introduction to Part and Whole of Numbers
+Introduction to part and whole of numbers

 A key step in pupils’ understanding of fractions is that they know early on that a fraction is not bound by a whole and has its own sense of ‘numberness’.
 Cuisenaire rods provide an excellent means of doing this.